WhonderWy/kid3-tag-copy/README.md

 # Kid3 Tag Copier

-A simple tool for copying metadata tags from one audio file to another using Kid3.
+A simple wrapper for copying metadata tags from one audio file to another using Kid3. `kid3-cli` must be available on path.

 ## Installation